It's never a bad idea to have a dash cam mounted in your car - you never know when you'll need footage from your windshield.

-There are also dash cams that boast additional features that, just like any other technology, see the price increase.
+There are also dash cams that boast additional features that, just like any other technology, translate to a higher asking price.

-These extra features can include multiple lenses for front- and rear-facing coverage, improved sensor and image quality (HD recording, for example), night vision, built-in Wi-Fi for easy file transfer and numerous parking modes.
+These extra features can include multiple lenses for front- and rear-facing coverage, together with a more refined sensor for better video quality (HD recording, for example).
+Night vision and built-in Wi-Fi for easy file transfer might also be included.

-These modes use a time-lapse feature as a surveillance function to capture details of those irksome car park prangs when you're off running errands.
+Numerous parking modes are also possibilities.
+These use a time-lapse feature as a surveillance function to capture details of those irksome car park prangs when you're off running errands.